chiupam/tutorial/Loon/Plus_EN/URL-Test_EN.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) In layman’s terms, Loon automatically tests the delay of nodes in the ʻURL-Test` strategy group at intervals and automatically selects them for users Lowest latency node

--[TestFilght 2.14(215)](https://t.me/LoonNews/287) Update: Added tolerance parameter, used to compare the tolerance when switching nodes, the calculation method is as follows: the optimal node time in the previous speed measurement -Subtract the current speed measurement optimal node when the time is greater than tolerance, the node will be switched, the default is 100
+- [TestFilght 2.14(215)](https://t.me/LoonNews/287) Update: Added tolerance parameter, used to compare the tolerance when switching nodes, the calculation method is as follows: the optimal node time in the previous speed measurement -Subtract the current speed measurement optimal node when the time is greater than tolerance, the node will be switched, the default is 100

-  -In Loon's update instructions, the description of this part as "less than" is wrong, and correct should be "greater than"
+  - In Loon's update instructions, the description of this part as "less than" is wrong, and correct should be "greater than"

 ## 1. Enter `Strategy Group` to add a strategy group